Portrait of Deniz Sezen

 About me

-my seven years of combined experience in application development, release engineering and
+me to bring my combined experience in application development, release engineering and

 If you're interested in learning more about me, you can find a copy of my résumé here.